charityyoungblood/StatisticsAndProbability/scalesOfMeasurement.md

 1. Nominal: (think of definition of Nominal - "small")
   - this is the LEAST precise measure of data
   - it only indicates DIFFERENCES
-  - Nominal level data uses DISCRETE CATEGORIES to describe qualitative/categorical data (data you can operate on)
+  - Nominal level data uses DISCRETE CATEGORIES to describe qualitative/categorical data
   - Examples of Nominal Data:
         - Types of Shoes - Booties, Sandals, Flats, Pumps, Boots
         - Eye Color